Ethylene Oxide Profile

 CEPA = Canadian Environmental Protection Act

-Ethylene oxide was not included in other Canadian government chemical listings reviewed.
+Ethylene oxide was not included in other Canadian government guidelines, standards, or chemical listings reviewed.

 Ethylene oxide is used as a chemical intermediate, primarily to produce ethylene glycol (antifreeze).